zpiroux/geist/README.md

   }
 }
 ```
-The ID of the new stream returned from `geist.RegisterStream()` in a successful registration is always constructed as:
+The ID of the new stream returned from `geist.RegisterStream()` in a successful registration is constructed as:

 `<"namespace">-<"streamIdSuffix">`

-For full spec structure with all optional and additional fields, see [specmodel.go](internal/pkg/model/specmodel.go).
+For full spec structure with all optional and additional fields, see [spec.go](entity/spec.go).

 The Stream Spec struct is exposed as `geist.StreamSpec` into which a json bytes spec can be unmarshalled if needed.